Education in Mizoram

 Education in Mizoram consists of a diverse array of formal education systems ranging from elementary to university, from training institution to technical courses.
 The Government of India imposes mandatory education at least up to the basic level.
 For this public schools are made free of fees, and provided with free textbooks and school lunch.

 In spite of relatively late education system, as of the latest census in 2011, Mizoram is the second highest in literacy rate (91.58%) among the Indian states.
+As of 2025, Mizoram holds the highest literacy rate in India, with a rate of 98.2%.